The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Methods

 \section{Methods}

-In this section, we will discuss how various machine learning techniques address the issue of spurious correlation.
-These techniques work at various stages in the pipeline of machine learning model training, which we summarize into the following categories: data manipulation, representation learning, learning strategy, and other methods.
-Figure \ref{fig:tax} shows the overall taxonomy of the methods to be surveyed.
+In this section, we discuss how various machine learning techniques address the issue of spurious correlation.
+To provide a clear framework, we organize these methods based on their stages in the machine learning model training pipeline: \textbf{Data-Centric Methods} (\Cref{sec:DataCentric}), which modify the training data itself; \textbf{Representation Learning} (\Cref{sec:RepresentationLearning}) approaches, which alter the model's training objective or architecture to learn more robust features; \textbf{Post-hoc Methods} (\Cref{sec:Posthoc}), which are applied to correct or refine an already trained model; and \textbf{Specialized Methods} (\Cref{sec:SpecialMethods}) tailored to non-standard settings.
+Figure~\ref{fig:tax} illustrates a comprehensive taxonomy of the surveyed approaches.

-\textbf{Data Manipulation.} This group includes methods that modify the input of the learning algorithm to enhance the generality and diversity of data distribution.
-Such modifications may involve augmenting new data samples, generating auxiliary group information in the existing dataset, or other strategies to balance or diversify the data.

-\textbf{Representation Learning.} This category focuses on learning improved representations within the models.
-Various perspectives on the factors that might affect the model's robustness will be explored, including \textit{causal intervention}, \textit{feature disentanglement}, \textit{invariant learning}, and \textit{contrastive learning}.
-These techniques aim to help the model better understand the underlying relationships between variables and become more resilient to spurious correlations.

-\textbf{Learning Strategy.} This group focuses on designing strategies that can be employed during the learning process to enhance the model's generalization capability.
-This may include \textit{optimization}, \textit{ensemble learning}, \textit{identification then mitigation}, \textit{finetuning strategy}, or \textit{adversarial training} that can help prevent strong reliance on spurious correlations and improve the model's ability to generalize to new data.

-\textbf{Other Methods.} This category includes methods that are specific to certain problem settings, such as multi-task problems, reinforcement learning, or Test-Time Adaptation problems.
-These methods may not be applicable to all situations, but they offer valuable insights and solutions for addressing spurious correlations in their respective domains.